top of page

 Grades 3-8

-Practice acting techniques and bring your talents to fruition as you plan, organize, and participate in a live presentation and/or filming around our global theme for your families to view at Family Night.
+Practice acting techniques and bring your talents to fruition as you plan, organize, and participate in filming around our tropical rainforest theme for your families to view at Family Night.
 You will have plenty of opportunities to express yourself as you enjoy theatre games and exercises.
 Learn about theatre make-up and costuming, simple sets, and all the peripherals that will make you a believable actor or actress.
 Guest speakers with demonstrations from various areas within the world of theater will add to the learning.
-There will be a special focus on theater around the world.

 Optional